oscar-99/ml-tweezers/README.md

 For practical reasons (with the current experimental setup force data can be captured at a far higher rate than position data) I decided to focus on using just force data in the x, y and z axes.

-Another advantage of taking a time series approach is that allows utilization of some highly flexible and efficient times series classification/regression models.
-These models are very new and are based on recent breakthroughs in image classification.
-Image classification is surprisingl